-If you have questions or would like additional information concerning the UBC/Sun Life plans, you can call Julia Carandang in UBC Human Resources at 604.822.4580 or email her at julia.carandang@ubc.ca.
-She can also confirm which UBC/Sun Life plan you are enrolled in.
+If you have questions or would like additional information concerning the UBC/Sun Life plans, you can call the RSB Administrator in UBC Human Resources at 604.822.4580.
+The RSB Administrator can also confirm which UBC/Sun Life plan you are enrolled in.